NATurner427/Turner-works/README.md

 A second project percalating in my mind is simply a fun challenge focusing on baseball physics.
 It would be fun to create a pitch modeler; set the spin rate, spin axis, speed and see the flight path.
 Use a 3-d modeling package to visualize it.
 Make it as complex as I want with atmospheric and weather effects.

 Finally, more long term, two areas I want to focus on learning more that seem highly saught after are hadoop/spark and tableau/power BI.
 I'm going to want to do a project that incorporates these or use an old project and add these skills to them.

+I've decided with the election going on a fun project would be to build a Ohio poll dashboard on tableau.
+Could be quite fun to build complexity into. report historical results, forecast 2020 election results, looking into demographics by county and by congressional district.
+Focus will be on playing around with statistics as much as possible, building a SQL database for the data and I'll be playing with and using tableau to report it all